prebid/prebid.github.io/dev-docs/how-prebid-on-amp-works.md

 # How Prebid on AMP Works
 {: .no_toc}

-This page has information about how Prebid.js works with AMP to show Prebid ads on AMP pages.
+This page has information about how Prebid works with AMP to show Prebid ads on AMP pages.

 The diagram below shows how the pieces fit together: